melikegecer/BachelorsProjects/CSE252_Human_Computer_Interaction/README.md

 <br>

 ##### Project3 - Movie Library
 In this project, I implemented a Movie Library.
 This library contains list of movies with their informations (movie name, year, types of movie, etc.).
-Also, one can check a movie if he/she watched it, and see the ìWatched Listî of his/her own.
+Also, one can check a movie if he/she watched it, and see the ‚ÄúWatched List‚Äù of his/her own.
 <br>